-- 3. Individual words that switch away from the default language to the second language are marked with the @s terminator.
+3. Individual words that switch away from the default language to the second language are marked with the @s terminator.
 If the @Languages header has "spa, eng", then the @s marked indicates a swith to English.
 If the @Languages header has "eng, spa" then the @s indicates a switch to Spanish.
-If the switch is to a language not included in the @Languages header, then the full form must be used as in word@s:por for switch to a Portuguese word. - 4.
-When the default language of the interaction changes, the change can be marked with @New Language.
+If the switch is to a language not included in the @Languages header, then the full form must be used as in word@s:por for switch to a Portuguese word.